 Knowing how to calculate AGI from W-2 form is an essential skill every taxpayer should possess.
 As a non-tax-professional, you could come across some misconceptions when learning how to figure out your AGI.
 Let’s have a look and go into detail about the concept of adjusted gross income.

-Additionally, we recommend you to read “Paystub Abbreviations and Acronyms Decoding Tips” to get you familiarized with abbreviations and acronyms you see in paystubs.
+Additionally, we recommend you to read “Paystub Abbreviations and Acronyms Decoding Tips” to get you familiarized with the abbreviations and acronyms you see in paycheck stubs.

 What is Adjusted Gross Income (AGI)?

 The Internal Revenue Service defines Adjusted Gross Income (AGI) as gross income deducted with “adjustments to income.”
 The IRS uses AGI to determine your income tax liability for the year.

 Gross income is the sum of all the money you earned within a year including amounts such as your wage, dividends, business income, retirement distributions, capital gains, and other forms of income.

 Adjustments to income could include alimony payments, health savings account contributions, and student loan interest, among other items.
 The AGI would never be more than the total gross income on your return and more often lower.

 After determining your AGI, the next step would be to subtract deductions to calculate your taxable income, thus giving your tax liability.
 Additionally, you could use your AGI if you want to qualify for credits and deductions.
 The IRS also uses other forms of income metrics, including the “Modified Adjusted Gross Income (MAGI)” for specific programs and retirement accounts.

 To put it simply, adjusted gross income is a modification of your gross income with certain adjustments to reach a figure that would be used to calculate your tax liability.
 Many U.S. states use the AGI from federal returns to determine how much an individual owes in state income taxes.
 States could also modify the AGI with state-specific deductions and credits.